Ingram Scholarship Program Application Guide

 Throughout his life, Ingram actively dedicated himself to mobilizing resources actively to strengthen non-profits organizations and address urgent community challenges head-on.
 His legacy lives on through his family, especially his wife, Martha Ingram who keeps championing his vision as an emerita member of the Vanderbilt University Board of Trust.

 The program which isn’t just about service but action that pushes students to design and execute impactful projects that address the pressing problems of society.
-Doing this helps students merge professional success with a strong dedication to resolving the challenges of modern society.
+This is geared towards prepping students in merging professional success with a strong passion to resolving modern societal challenges.

 Key Benefits of the Ingram Scholarship Program